chemprop/chemprop/docs/source/tutorial/cli/train.rst

 Datasets from `MoleculeNet <http://moleculenet.ai/>`_ and a 450K subset of ChEMBL from `<http://www.bioinf.jku.at/research/lsc/index.html>`_ have been preprocessed and are available in `data.tar.gz <https://github.com/chemprop/chemprop/blob/master/data.tar.gz>`_.
 To uncompress them, run :code:`tar xvzf data.tar.gz`.

-Notes:

-* The default metric for classification is ROC and the default metric for regression is RMSE.
+Note that the default metric for classification is ROC and the default metric for regression is RMSE.
 Other metrics may be specified with ``--metrics METRIC``.

 Train/Validation/Test Splits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^